oliverwehrens/homeassistant_ostrom_integration/readme.md

 ## 📋 TODO

 - Add the forecasted price as statistic diagram, not only as attributes of the sensor.
-- Evaluate to use https://github.com/MFueg/pyOstrom for the API calls.

 ## ❤️ Pull Request